adelbordbari/adelbordbari.github.io/_code/2024-09-23-dynamic-settings-django.md

 ## Solution
-This is a decription of what I came up with, and perfectly matched what I needed: [^2]
-1. created a new app `globalSettings` with a model/form/view:
+This is a decription of what I came up with, and perfectly matched what I needed: [^2] At first, I created a new app `globalSettings` with a model/form/view:

 `models.py`
 ```python